Adenostoma fasciculatum: Distribution and habitat

 Chamise is probably the most widely distributed shrub of the chaparral ecosystem in North America, found throughout California and Baja California.
 In California, it occurs from Mendocino County south to San Diego County, and is present in approximately 70% of California chaparral.
 It occurs over a wide range of soils, elevations, latitudes, and distances from the coasts, at elevations as high as 1,800 meters.
 In Baja California, it is found in the Peninsular Ranges of the Sierra de Juarez and Sierra de San Pedro Martir, along with the sky islands of the Sierra de La Asamblea and the Sierra de San Borja in the Central Desert.

 This plant is typically found along foothills and coastal mountains, ridges, mesas, and hot, xeric sites.
-It dominates dry south and west-facing slopes, and survives in an average temperature range between 0 °C to 38 °C. In the southern Coast Ranges, where annual rainfall may average between 400 to 500 mm, chamise can be found abundantly on all slopes and exposures, and grows on both deep, fertile soils and shallow, rocky soils.
+It dominates dry south and west-facing slopes, and survives in an average temperature range between 0 °C to 38 °C. In the southern Coast Ranges, where annual rainfall may average between 400 and 500 mm, chamise can be found abundantly on all slopes and exposures, and grows on both deep, fertile soils and shallow, rocky soils.
 As the amount of precipitation increases with northward latitude, chamise is restricted to poorer soils and drier, exposed sites.